Montenegro Birding Holiday – Lake Skadar, Bojana Delta, Durmitor

 Two minutes from the lake shore, 30 minutes from the Adriatic coast

 Free use of mountain bikes

 Exposed stone details and wooden ceilings and floors add to the charm, with locally produced, handmade bedspreads and bathroom soaps also handmade from olive oil.
 Stunning views are offered up by each bedroom and the open-plan living area.

-The modern kitchen comes equipped with washing-machine and dishwasher, and there is a DVD library available.
+The modern kitchen comes equipped with washing-machine and dishwasher.

 Staying at Villa Miela is recommended by top travel media such as the Lonely Planet and Bradt Guides to Montenegro, the Guardian and Daily Telegraph newspapers and National Geographic Traveller magazine.
 Read more about our activity base here.